 - Await the Ministry of Health’s decision for professional practice

-Once the candidates receive clearance from the Ministry of Health, they are free to practice or study medicine in any EU state.
+Once the candidates receive clearance from the Ministry of Health, they are free to practice in any EU state.